-The Compliance & Enforcement Team (CET) Strategy sets out the priorities for the team for the period April 2024 to March 2025, feeding directly from the Delivery Priorities identified in Southern IFCA's Annual Strategic Plan for April 2024 to March 2025.
-In addition the Strategy captures the 'Business as Usual' which is delivered by the Compliance & Enforcement Team in its everyday working practice.
+The Compliance & Enforcement Team (CET) Plan sets out the priorities for the team for the period April 2025 to March 2026, feeding directly from and encompassing the Key Themes, Strategic Anchors, Horizon Priorities and Delivery Metrics identified in Southern IFCA's Annual Strategy.
+In addition the CET Plan captures 'Business as Usual' which is underpinned by the Success Criteria under the High Level Objectives.